ruboto/ruboto-irb/README.markdown

 ###Override default memory settings (SDK Version 4 only):

-  If your are using API SDK version 4 (or earlier?), you'll probably need to override the low default memory setting for that platform (more recent SDKs default to 1024 MB and generally do not need to be changed).
+  If you are using API SDK version 4 (or earlier?), you'll probably need to override the low default memory setting for that platform (more recent SDKs default to 1024 MB and generally do not need to be changed).
 To do this:

      $ vi $ANDROID_SDK_PATH/platforms/android-4/tools/dx
      #